 Beak trimming is performed when a pullet is 10 days old or less using a specialized instrument designed to simultaneously cut and cauterize the beak.
 Beak treatment is performed at the hatchery when pullets are a day old and utilizes infrared technology to blunt beaks.
-In both instances, only a few millimeters of the beak are trimmed.
+In both instances, only a few millimeters of the beak is trimmed.

 UEP recommends beak trimming/treatment only when necessary to prevent feather pecking and cannibalism.
 When necessary for hen well-being, it must be carried out by trained personnel using procedures approved by the American Veterinary Medical Association (AVMA) and monitored regularly for quality control.